AugustElvevold/ProservIconPack/README.md

 ## Installation

 1. **Copy Files**
-   * Add all files to the Blazor project, for example under `/Components/Icons/`
+   * Add all files to the Blazor project, for example under `/Components/`
 2. **Register Namespace**
    * Add the following to the  `_Imports.razor`:
      ```
+     @using Namespace.Components
      @using Namespace.Components.Icons
+     @using Namespace.Components.Indications
      ```
 3. **Include Styles**
    * Add `styles.css` to the `wwwroot/css/` folder